 Profit and sales up in Oct-Dec

-Beximco Pharma saw its profit soar about 35 per cent between October and December of last year to Tk 114.1 crore as the local drugmaker continues to make the most of the unprecedented public health crisis thrown up by coronavirus.
+Berger Paints saw its profit soar 35.4 per cent between October and December to Tk 90.2 crore as the country’s leading decorative paint manufacturer appears to have put the worst of the pandemic behind it.

-The quarter’s taking takes Beximco Pharma’s profit in the first half of its 2020-21 financial year, which runs from July to June, to Tk 222.6 crore, up 29.8 per cent year-on-year.
+This takes the company’s profits in the first nine months of its 2020-21 financial year, which runs from April to March, to Tk 167.1 crore, up about 3 per cent year-on-year.